-- 2.1 Seller agrees to sell and PREPA agrees to accept delivery of and purchase all of the Net Electrical Output at the Interconnection Point, as of and following the Initial Synchronization Date, subject to the terms and conditions of this Agreement.----- - 2.2 Seller agrees to sell, and PREPA agrees to accept delivery of and purchase, at the Interconnection Point, all of the Net Electrical Output, not to exceed at any point in time an amount equal to the Maximum Injection Capacity, subject to the terms and conditions of this Agreement.------ - 2.3 Seller agrees to pay PREPA, for the cost incurred by PREPA in performing the evaluations and studies such as the interconnection study, voltage schedule, relay review, standard operating procedures (SOP's), notice to proceed pursuant to Section 9.7, supervision of switchyard acceptance testing and any other activities of PREPA needed to interconnect the Facility to PREPA's system, the amount resulting from the product of (a) \$5.00, multiplied by (b) the total number of kilowatts of the Facility's nameplate capacity, as set forth in the primary engineering, procurement and construction (EPC) contract for the Facility.
-Payment will be made on the Financial Closing Date.
-PREPA will begin the studies when Seller provides PREPA the data identified in Section 9.4.----
+- 2.1 SELLER agrees to sell and PREPA agrees to accept delivery of and purchase all of the Net Electrical Output at the Interconnection Point, as of and following the Initial Synchronization Date, subject to the terms and conditions of this Agreement. - 2.2 SELLER agrees to pay PREPA, for the cost incurred by PREPA in performing the evaluations and studies such as the interconnection study, voltage schedule, relay review, standard operating procedures (SOP's), notice to proceed pursuant to Section 9.7, supervision of switchyard acceptance testing and any other activities of PREPA needed to interconnect the Facility to PREPA's system, the amount (in U.S. Dollars) resulting from the product of (a) \$5.00, multiplied by (b) the estimated Generating Capacity of the Facility.
+Payment will be made on the Effective Date.
+If the Generating Capacity is increased, SELLER agrees that SELLER shall pay to PREPA the amount (in U.S. Dollars) resulting from the product of (a) \$5.00, multiplied by (b) the increase of the Generating Capacity of the Facility.